prakhar7m/Bash-exercise/README.md

-# Homework Assignment 1
-## ANLY 502
-## Anderson Monken

-### Date Given: January 20, 2022
-### Due Date: January 26, 2022 11:59 pm

-**You should thoroughly read through the entire assignment before beginning your work!
-Don't start the cluster until you are ready.**

 ## Cloud9 BASH Exercise

-Goals:

-1. Clone your Git repo to Cloud9 (follow steps from previous labs if you need a refresher)

-2. There is a test environment folder in your Git repo with data. **You will use "basic" BASH commands only** to create summary statistics about the dataset `NCBirths2004.csv`.

-All the work on this repo and environment need to be BASH commands.
-That means changing directories, listing files, moving files, making directories, searching, doing math, etc.
+**Goal: Exploratory Data Analysis of Newborn Weight Data**

+**Project Description:**

+In this mini project, I explored dataset containing information about newborn babies' weights in North Carolina in 2004.
+The main goal was to extract meaningful insights using basic BASH commands exclusively.
+Below are the tasks and outcomes achieved:

+**1. Setting up the Environment:**
+   - Cloned the Git repository to a Cloud9 environment for seamless data analysis.

+**2. Data Inspection and Preparation:**
-2. Examine the data file using BASH commands
+   - Examined the dataset using BASH commands to gain a better understanding.
+   - Identified and extracted the column names from the dataset.

-3. Find the column names of the data file and save to a file called `headers.txt`
+   - Saved the column names to a file named `headers.txt`.

-4. We want to make our BASH code reproducible so that we could run this process automatically.
-Save the command to accomplish step 5 into a file called `data-script.bash`.
-Start off by experimenting in the console, and eventually use a vim editor (or Cloud9 editor) to put the code into the BASH file.
-Make sure you comment code appropriately!

-5. Let's do a group-by and summarize in "basic"" BASH commands only! *Get the **median** `Weight` of babies for smokers and non-smokers in the dataset.* This will require you to do some Googling since we have not explicitly gone through all the commands needed.
-That's OK because we have discussed help pages and command syntax so you should be able to find the answers needed to get to a result.
-I am not looking for a unique (re-invent the wheel) solution.
-I want you to use the skills you know, and then use Google, StackOverflow, etc. to learn the additional tools to solve the problem at hand.
-You do not have to complete each step in a single command.
-But you must be able to run your `data-script.bash` file to accomplish the all steps from scratch.
-The TAs will run your script and expect to get nice outputs!

-Here are the requirements:
+**3. Creating Reproducible Code:**
+   - Ensured code reproducibility by saving all BASH commands into a script file named `data-script.bash`.
+This script serves as a one-stop solution for the entire data analysis process, including appropriate comments for clarity.

+**4. Analyzing Newborn Weight Data:**
+   - Utilized BASH commands to perform group-wise analysis on the dataset.
-        1. Filter the dataset to only rows where the `Smoker` variable is `Yes`.
-There are many ways to accomplish this.
+   - Filtered the dataset to only include rows where the `Smoker` variable is 'Yes' and extracted the `Weight` variable.
-        2. Select the Weight variable only
-        3. Get the average of all the numbers - (make sure you do not include the variable name!)
-        4. Save the average into a file called `smoker-yes-med.txt`
-        5. Repeat the process where `Smoker` variable is `No` and change the file name accordingly.
+   - Calculated and saved the median weight of babies born to smoking mothers in `smoker-yes-med.txt`.
+   - Repeated the process for non-smoking mothers and saved the median weight in `smoker-no-med.txt`.
-        6. Print the contents of both average files and include identifying info for each number so we know which is which!
+   - Printed the contents of both files with clear identifiers.

+**5. Interpretation:**
-        7. In a comment, (`#` for comment), write a summary NON-TECHNICAL statement describing the relationship between average weight for smoking and non-smoking mothers.
+   - In a comment within the script (`#` for comments), provided a non-technical statement summarizing the relationship between the average weight of babies born to smoking and non-smoking mothers.

+**Bonus Task (3 points):**
-**BONUS** (3 points): Follow step 5 but this time find the **average** `Weight` of babies for mothers where Alcohol==Yes and Alcohol==No.
+   - Extended the analysis to calculate the average weight of babies for mothers where Alcohol is 'Yes' and 'No', saving the results accordingly.

-6. Add, commit, and push your organized repo to GitHub.
-The files included must be:
+**6. Version Control and GitHub Upload:**
+   - Organized the project files and ensured they were ready for version control.
+   - Added, committed, and pushed the project to a GitHub repository.
+The included files are:
      - `README.md`
      - `NCBirths2004.csv`
      - `headers.txt`
      - `smoker-yes-med.txt`
      - `smoker-no-med.txt`
      - `data-script.bash`
-  - IF DOING BONUS: `alcohol-yes-avg.txt`, `alcohol-no-avg.txt`

-7. Copy your .bash_history file from your home folder into your Git repo.
-Add, commit, and push this file to your remote GitHub repo.
-Make sure you follow the steps in order, we are expecting to see multiple commits!

-8. Submit the url of your repo in Canvas to confirm that you have completed HW1!

-## Grading Rubric

-If your the submission meets or exceeds the requirements, is creative, is well thought-out, has proper presentation and grammar, and is at the graduate student level, then the submission will get full credit.
-Otherwise, partial credit will be given and deductions may be made for any of the following reasons:

-Points will be deducted for any of the following reasons:

-* The instructions are not followed
-* There are missing sections of the deliverable
-* The overall presentation and/or writing is sloppy
-* There are no comments in your code
-* There are files in the repository other than those requested
-* There are absolute filename links in your code
-* The repository structure is altered in any way
-* Files are named incorrectly (wrong extensions, wrong case, etc.)
+     - `.bash_history` (Bonus)

+This project demonstrates my ability to work with data using basic BASH commands, maintain code reproducibility, and effectively communicate findings in a non-technical manner.